 Massachusetts law prohibits texting while driving.
-Additionally, a hands-free law was recently passed as well to stop drivers for holding their phones even when just making calls.
+Additionally, a hands-free law was recently passed as well to stop drivers from holding their phones even when just making calls.
 Combined, these laws make it clear that drivers should avoid distractions while driving as these contribute to a large portion of auto accidents nationwide.
 If you’re involved in an accident, here’s what you should know about personal injury cases involving distracted driving.

 Distracted Drivers Can be Held At Fault for Accidents

 Determining fault is critical in auto accidents.
 Sometimes one party is 100% at fault, but it’s also common for multiple drivers to carry partial fault.
 If you were a driver, proving cell phone use by other drivers can help shift percentages in your favor.
 If you were a pedestrian, it can prove negligence.
-Distractions can either cause accidents or prevent drivers from taking reasonable steps to avoid accidentws.
+Distractions can either cause accidents or prevent drivers from taking reasonable steps to avoid accidents.
 Both are equally important.

 Proving Cell Phone Usage Can Be Challenging

 It’s unlikely that drivers willingly admit to distracted driving.
 You may have seen a driver on their phone, but your testimony simply isn’t enough when you, yourself, are involved in an accident.
 You’ll need testimony from witnesses unrelated to you and/or official cell phone records.
-Obtaining records from cell phone companies typically require a subpoena, which your personal injury attorney can assist with.
+Obtaining records from cell phone companies typically requires a subpoena, which your personal injury attorney can assist with.

 Why Work with an Attorney on Personal Injury Cases Involving Distracted Driving